r3xx0n/Simple-FHEM-Frontend/README.md

 ## Setup ##

 ### Database configuration ###
-Import the install.sql to your MySQL Database.
-There will be a default user in the users table with the username and passwort "admin".
+Import the cms.sql from /install_db/ to your MySQL Database.
+There will NO default user in the users table.
+You need to create your own thourgh the PHP function "password_hash".
+Use the standard settings for this function, or it will not work.

 Furthermore, you need to edit the /includes/config.inc.php and fill in your database connection credentials.